Ayushverma8/Business-Bot-With-Engati/README.md

 This bot is aimed to provide *assistance to all people visiting the mall regardless of age*.
 Since, it provides an ability to explore an a huge area quickly, it will be of *great use for tourists and first-time visitors* who have no idea about the location of stores within the mall.

+## How does Engati work?
+This is very simple - Engati offers two major functionalities to help create the bot- **Paths** & **FAQs**.

+*Paths* can be defined as different waterfalls or flows which the bot can take.
+They define what the bot is going to reply to user in case of a specific intent.

+For Eg- For a Restaurant Bot you may have paths like - View Menu, Order, Cancel Order, View Discounts, Track Order etc

+*FAQs* define the many ways a bot could interact with the user.
+This functionality allows you to define various utterances/phrases for the defined paths.

+For Eg- For a Restuarant Bot, to view menu you can have FAQs like - "Show me the menu", "What cuisines do you serve?", "Can I see the menu?" etc

+## Building the Idea
+We started by charting out the various features/information and functionalities the bot could offer to the user-

+Given below is an brief list of functionalities of the bot-

+*Services & Stores Catalogue* - Gives a carousel of services, stores and amenities in the mall.

+*Shop Categories* - Gives a carousel of shop categories in the mall.

+*Eat/Restaurant Categories* - Gives a carousel of the cuisines served at various restaurants in the mall.

+*Entertainment Categories* - Gives a carousel of all cinema halls, bars and gaming zones in the mall.

+*Utilities Categories* - Gives a carousel of all mall-amenities.

+*Offers* - Gives a list of current offers in stores.

+*Help* - Provides mall help-desk contact and services/stores in mall.